 Orthoptics degree: How to apply

-Applications must be made through UCAS (University and College Admissions Service) and submitted online via the UCAS website: http://www.ucas.com.
-For any enquiries UCAS can be contacted by email: email@example.com or telephone: +44 (0)870 112 2211.
+Applications must be made through UCAS (University and College Admissions Service) and submitted online via the UCAS website or UCAS Extra .
+For any enquiries UCAS can be contacted by email: firstname.lastname@example.org or telephone: +44 (0)870 112 2211.
 The UCAS code for The University of Sheffield is S18 SHEFD and the course code for Orthoptics is B520 BMS/Orth.